parse-community/docs/_includes/flutter/objects.md

 await dietPlan.save();
 ```

-Or update existing object by its objectId by calling:
+You can update an existing object via its `objectId`:

 ```dart
 var dietPlan = ParseObject('DietPlan')